-In Jan/Feb 2018, I am offering two sections of this workshop, one taught by Rachel Swirsky.
+In 2022, I am offering two sections of this workshop.
 All times are Pacific (west coast) time.

 This six week workshop focuses on the basics of writing speculative fiction short stories, including plotting, creating believable and engaging characters, world-building, what to do with a story once it’s finished, dealing with editors and markets, and other necessities.
 Students will have the opportunity to workshop at least one story over the course of the class and will also be writing and sharing weekly writing assignments.

 To register for this class, mail me with the following details:

 - The email address that you use for Google stuff

 - Which class or classes and the dates

 - The cost is $499 for the seven-week workshop.
 I am willing to discuss sliding scale.

 - Whether you would prefer to pay via Paypal, check, or some other means.

 Upon receiving that, I will send you an invoice.